marksink/gp-auto-login/README.md

 # gp-auto-login

 This script automates the login process for GlobalProtect VPN on macOS.
+You will not need to interact with your Mac at all.
 It monitors clipboard content for credentials and handles interactions with the GlobalProtect application and OKTA Verify.
+This script is specific to those who are required to use the OKTA MFA app on their iOS device.
+Using the included iOS Shortcut, you will be able to log into Global Protect with only two taps on your iOS device.
+One to launch the shortcut, and the other to tap on the 6-digit OKTA code that appears.
+You must enable the feature Apple calls Handoff so that the clipboard content from your iOS device is readbale my your Mac.
+If you are not able to copy and paste between those two devices, this script will not work as intended.

 ## Features